h15200/notes/typescript.md

       A new Main class automatically comes with the default class as a prop.
 Not flexible in terms of getting a variety of instances of taskClass, but if it's always the same one, the easiest to implement.

-## Optional Properties
+## Strict Mode - Optional Properties

-When using an interface with optional properties `interface { thing?: number }`, using tsc --init and creating a tsconfig.json file will change the behavior as it will start off in strict mode.
+When using an interface with optional properties `interface { thing?: number }`, using tsc --init and creating a tsconfig.json file will change the behavior as it will turn ON strict mode.
 Strict mode will check for number AND undefined.

+Firstly, change target.
+Defaults to ES5 syntax - set target in TSCONFIG to `es6`

+Strict mode is usually a good thing, but you might need some additional type guards with things like

+HTML elements - with false mode, accepts null OR element.
+If true, then you have to specify after each query

 ## Composition workflow